-When I was five and half years old, Norman Stewart, my father, was the only real family I had in Jamaica.
+When I was five and a half years old, Norman Stewart, my father, was the only real family I had in Jamaica.

-He was a 6 foot tall, slim, well-dressed, bald man, in his fifties with beautiful white teeth and an eye for the ladies.
+He was a 6-foot tall, slim, well-dressed, bald man in his fifties with beautiful white teeth and an eye for the ladies.
 Norman was a married man with five children who had an affair with my mother.
 He met my mom when she sold him lunch outside his place of

 business.
-Their relationship turned into an affair that produced my mother's only child.
+Their relationship turned into an experience that produced my mother's only child.
 I don't remember ever seeing my mother and father together, but I build a relationship with each of them at different times in my life.

-When my mom left for
+When my mom left

-New York, the agreement they made with each other was that my father would pay my boarding expenses and look out for me.
-I think my dad offered to have me stay with his family, but my mother did not want that because she was worried that his wife might mistreat
+for New York, the agreement they made with each other was that my father would pay my boarding expenses and look out for me.
+I think my dad offered to have me stay with his family, but my mother did not want that because she was worried that his wife might

-the cowboy movie, Shane with my dad.
-I loved this film so much; I named my dog Shane.
+the cowboy movie Shane with my dad.
+I loved this film so much; that I named my dog Shane.
 I don't know how he pulled this off since he had a wife and a family.
 I can't imagine the story he had to make up to explain his absence from home every evening for hours

 on the weekends.